-5. UNFCCC - CLIMATE FINANCE
+UNFCCC - Climate finance

-- While the Paris Agreement and associated COP21 decision did not include a reference to international aviation, one of the key elements in the Agreement is that developed country Parties should continue to take the lead in mobilizing climate finance from a wide variety of sources, instruments and channels, with a concrete roadmap to achieve the goal of jointly providing USD 100 billion annually by 2020 for mitigation and adaptation through 2025.
-In addition, the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement shall set a new financial goal prior to 2025 from a floor of USD 100 billion per year (Paris Agreement, Article 9, paragraph 3, and associated COP21 Decision 1/CP.21, paragraphs 53 and 114). - 5.2 It should be highlighted that in 2010, ICAO Member States adopted global aspirational goals for the international aviation sector of improving the sector's fuel efficiency by two per cent per year and keeping its global CO_2 emissions from 2020 at the same level (carbon neutral growth from 2020).
-These aspirational goals were affirmed by the 38th (2013), 39th (2016) and 40th (2019) Sessions of the ICAO Assembly.
-In addition, ICAO Member States have been exploring the feasibility of a long-term global aspirational goal for international aviation (refer to paragraph 4 above). - 5.3 The achievement of the ICAO global aspirational goals requires adequate financial resources within the sector itself, enabling it to effectively respond to the global climate change challenge.
-The growing commitment of ICAO partners to support ICAO's capacity-building and assistance efforts also demonstrates how critical these activities and resources are to the achievement of ICAO's global aspirational goals. - In this regard, the 40th Session of the ICAO Assembly urged that "ICAO and its Member States express a clear concern, through the UNFCCC process, on the use of international aviation as a potential source for the mobilization of revenue for climate finance to the other sectors, in order to ensure that international aviation would not be targeted as a source of such revenue in a disproportionate manner" (refer to Assembly Resolution A40-18, paragraph 16).
+While the Paris Agreement and associated COP21 decision did not include a reference to international aviation, one of the key elements in the Agreement is that developed country Parties should continue to take the lead in mobilizing climate finance from a wide variety of sources, instruments and channels, with a concrete roadmap to achieve the goal of jointly providing USD 100 billion annually for mitigation and adaptation.

+It should be highlighted that in 2010, ICAO Member States adopted global aspirational goals for the international aviation sector of improving the sector's fuel efficiency by two per cent per year and keeping its global CO2 emissions from 2020 at the same level (carbon neutral growth from 2020), and these aspirational goals were affirmed by the 38th (2013), 39th (2016) and 40th (2019) Sessions of the ICAO Assembly.
+In addition, ICAO Member States have been exploring the feasibility of a long-term global aspirational goal for international aviation.

+The achievement of the ICAO global aspirational goals requires adequate financial resources within the sector itself, enabling it to effectively respond to the global climate change challenge.
+The growing commitment of ICAO partners to support ICAO's capacity-building and assistance efforts also demonstrates how critical these activities and resources are to the achievement of ICAO's global aspirational goals.

+In this regard, the 40th Session of the ICAO Assembly urged that "ICAO and its Member States express a clear concern, through the UNFCCC process, on the use of international aviation as a potential source for the mobilization of revenue for climate finance to the other sectors, in order to ensure that international aviation would not be targeted as a source of such revenue in a disproportionate manner" (refer to Assembly Resolution A40-18, paragraph 16).